Russ Taff

 Russell Taff (born November 11, 1953) is an American gospel singer and songwriter who grew up in Farmersville, California.
 He has sung a variety of musical styles throughout his career including: pop rock, traditional Southern gospel, contemporary country music, and rhythm and blues.
-He first gained recognition as lead vocalist for the Imperials (1976–81).
+He first gained recognition as lead vocalist for the Imperials from 1976 to 1981.
 One of his best-known performances is the song "Praise the Lord".
 He has also been a member of the Gaither Vocal Band, and occasionally tours with Bill Gaither in the Gaither Homecoming concerts.
 As a solo artist and songwriter, Taff is known for the 1980s anthem "We Will Stand".
 Taff has received various Dove and Grammy awards either as a solo artist or part of a larger musical group, most notably the Imperials.